MaryJoP10/Tetris/README.md

 # Tetros
-Simulación de Tetris
+Tetris Simulation

 Controls:

-A -> mover derecha
+A -> move right

-D -> mover izquierda
+D -> move left

-S -> mover abajo
+S -> move down

-Space -> Bajar del todo
+Space -> Down

-Q -> Rotar fichas
+Q -> Rotate

-En la carpeta de Evidencia se encuentra el boceto hecho (Wireframe) y el juego en funcionamiento.

-María José Peña Ruiz

-Mateo Agudelo Ciro
+In the Evidence folder you will find the wireframe and the game in operation.